 Then I wondered anew why I was there, looking down at my beloved park from his Grand-Poobah perspective, and said pretty much the same thing aloud.

 “I can’t believe you would bring a picture of her into my house,” he said.
 “She scared children,” he said again, as if it were his ultimate ace in the hole.
 Who could dispute the welfare of children?

 I felt like laughing and also screaming.
 He was acting like it had been the Amityville Horror.
 Yet, in all the time I’d consulted my great-grandmother’s spirit—and years ago I’d let her rest so I could pursue adulthood on my own terms—I’d never known her to achieve that level of uninvited disturbance.
 And even if she had–

 “I find it amazing you’re putting this on me and her,” I said.
-“That you don’t have the good grace to acknowledge that on the very off chance she actually did rock your house, she may have been responding to the fact that you treated me like shit on your shoe for years.”
+“That you don’t have the good grace to acknowledge that on the very off chance she actually did rock your house, she may have been responding to the fact that you strung me along for years.”

 He recoiled, and said even more prissily that our relationship was a separate issue, and that if I wanted to discuss our past, we could do so another time, as we also could discuss his feelings about my practice.

 You should have heard the audible quotation marks he placed around “practice.”

 I saw he’d never take responsibility for his treatment of me, that he’d always warp the facts so he was a victim of me and my whore grandmother’s nasty pussy power, our unregulated voltage.
 I saw that this was probably the line he’d fed 2E so they could glide into a well-appointed sunset together.
 That to him I’d hardly been more than a red-lipsticked clarification device.